 A/B tests on call-to-action buttons, links, and conversion triggers.
 See which CTA patterns drive more clicks and conversions.

-Across 78 cta experiments, 29% resulted in a statistically significant win.
-Winning variants saw an average lift of +34.7%.
-Meanwhile, 7 tests underperformed the control with an average drop of -8.3%.
+Across 30 cta experiments, 33% resulted in a statistically significant win.
+Meanwhile, 5 tests underperformed the control.

 These results come from real A/B tests with sample sizes ranging from hundreds to millions of visitors.
 Use them to inform your own cta testing strategy and avoid repeating experiments that have already been run.